-“Q: What does a dental assistant do?
+“Q: What does a certified dental assistant do?
 A: A dental assistant helps the dental office by increasing the efficiency in the day-to-day operations, performing medical procedures, as well as taking on administrative tasks.
 A dental assistant’s responsibilities may vary by state, and the particular dental office.”

 “What you need to do to become a dental assistant: